 A series of weekly online untimed assignments will test your ability to apply the knowledge and skills gained within each course topic.
 The format of the assignments may include both objective-style questions (e.g., multiple choice, matching, etc.) as well as short-answer and longer, multi-part, analysis questions involving data sets or language problems.
 You will have a week to work on each of these assignments, during which time you will be able to work on it at your leisure, save your progress, and return to it later.
 (However, to get full credit for the assignment, you must click "submit" at some point before the assignment's closing date/time).
 You may also consult with the instructor or TA about the assignment during this time.

-Because you have a week to complete these assignments, there will be NO opportunities to make up missed Assignments.
+Because you have a week to complete these assignments, there will be NO opportunities to make up missed Assignments, however, the lowest score from this category will be dropped for the final grade.